Welcome to today's edition of the Rush 24-7 podcast.

 This guy's not the leftist ideologue.

-Obama tells the Republicans don't listen to limbaugh.
+Obama tells the Republicans, don't listen to Limbaugh.

 That's not how things get done in Washington.

-See, there's a there's some interesting history.
+See, there's some interesting history.

 In the modern presidential era, every midterm where the president loses seats, he's been re-elected.

-Truman, Ike, Clinton.
+Truman, Ike Clinton.

-94, the shellacid Clinton re-elected.
+94, the Shelley Clinton re-elected.

 And this is where Obama doesn't fit the template.